d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 **Step 6**: The final step of any statistical investigation is to *revisit and look ahead*.

 19. Can you think of any limitations of our study?
-Can you think of a new topic that might be on interest based on the results of our study?
+Can you think of a new topic that might be of interest based on the results of our study?

 \vspace{1in}